jpawlicki/school-scheduler/README.md

 example students, the tool can help you make sure that you prevent or minimize students who can't follow their expected tracks due to scheduling conflicts.

+## TODO

+  - The noun-populator <li>s should be links.
+When clicked, they'll open the item details in the main page.
+It's probably worth defining a custom element for them altogether, allowing both mouseover-highlighting and click to select.